AEI's Organization and Purposes

 Diversification.
 A diversity of interests can render any individual conflict of interest small or de minimis.
 AEI has many hundreds of corporate, foundation and individual donors, none of them accounting for more than a small fraction of the Institute's budget, and it invests its endowment and other funds in highly diversified financial instruments.
 AEI's research program is itself highly diversified, covering a wide range of economic, trade, social welfare and defense and foreign policy issues involving many competing interests.

 Disclosure.
 AEI scholars and fellows are required to disclose in their published work any affiliations they may have with organizations with a direct interest in the subject of that work.
-AEI discloses the source of project-specific donations to research on subjects in which the donors have a material interest.
+In the release of its products, AEI also discloses relationships in which donors have a specific material interest.
 AEI scholars, fellows and officers provide annual reports to AEI's president listing all of their outside activities; the president then provides a summary report to the Nominating and Governance Committee of the AEI Board of Trustees.

 Reputation.
 When individuals are being considered for appointment to AEI's research faculty, management and staff positions or advisory bodies, or for election to its Board of Trustees, their personal honesty and integrity are as important as their aptitude, knowledge, experience and skills for the position in question.
 AEI's reputation for honesty and integrity is guarded zealously, and AEI's prominence in policy debate provides a strong incentive to continue to guard this reputation.
 The Institute would never accept a donation that was conditioned on predetermined research conclusions or recommendations or that otherwise compromised the intellectual independence of its scholars.